piotr-maslak/piotr-maslak/README.md

 👋 Hi, I’m sysop with dev and mgmt skills
-👀 I’m living in Warsaw/Poland
+👀 I live in Warsaw/Poland
 🌱 I’m using Java, PHP, PowerShell and Python
 💞️ I’m looking for projects to collaborate on
 📫 How to reach me?
 Send me an email piotr@maslak.waw.pl